In the trading world.

 Distribution reversal patterns, and accumulation reversal patterns.

-Distribution reversals occurs usually at the top of the market,
+Distribution reversals occur usually at the top of the market,

 where traders anticipate selling as a result of the trading instrument being “overbought”.